al42and/docker-debian-opencv2/README.md

 And now we can watch OpenCV videos or use [Matplotlib animations](http://matplotlib.org/examples/animation/simple_anim.html) from Jupyter notebook!

-## Using VNC

-    docker run -p 5900:5900 -dt al42and/debian-opencv run_vnc

-Then connect to localhost:5900 using your favorite VNC client.
-The password is `1234`

 ## Using SSH X-forwarding

-    docker run -p 5900:5900 -p 9999:9999 -p 2222:22 -dt al42and/debian-opencv run_ssh
+    docker run -p 9999:9999 -p 2222:22 -dt al42and/debian-opencv2 run_ssh

-This way, you have this container running in background, with all necessary ports available, if you decide to use Jupyter or VNC.
+This way, you have this container running in background, with Jupyter port available, just in case.

 Now, if you're on Linux or Mac, just do `ssh -X root@localhost -p2222`, with password being `1234`.

+If you're on Windows, things get more complicated.
+First, run `docker-machine ip default` in Docker console to get an IP of a virtual machine Docker uses.
-If you're on Windows, install [Xming](https://sourceforge.net/projects/xming/) and use its XLaunch tool to connect to localhost, port 2222, username root and password 1234.
+Then install [Xming](https://sourceforge.net/projects/xming/) and use its XLaunch tool to connect to this IP, port `2222`, username `root` and password `1234`.

 ### Jupyter and X in Windows

-There should be a way
+Surprisingly, this paragraph is pretty short.
+First, install Xming and run container as:

+    docker run -p 2222:22 -dt al42and/debian-opencv2 run_ssh

+Then download file `tools/run_jupyter.xlaunch` from this repository, right-click it and choose edit.
+XLaunch should open.
+Accept all default choices, but change host IP to the one returned by `docker-machine ip default`.

+After several seconds it should launch X-server on your machine, and Jupyter in container, with SSH connecting them.
+Now, open http://localhost:9999/ and rejoice!

+## Using VNC

+    docker run -p 5900:5900 -dt al42and/debian-opencv2 run_vnc

+Then connect to localhost:5900 using your favorite VNC client.
+The password is `1234`.

 # Building

-    docker build -t al42and/debian-opencv --no-cache .
+    docker build -t al42and/debian-opencv2 --no-cache .

 # Known issues: